KR-Ravindra/ai-ksa/README.md

 - [x] On the fly AI based decisions with support for techniques - decision trees, arima, gradient_boosting, rule_based

+- [ ] Scale with reconcilation by contacting an external event publisher

 - [ ] Adjustable reconcilation time

 - [ ] AI Agent with a progressive knowledge base for identifying long term patterns